dm13450/dm13450.github.io/_posts/2014-09-19-The-First-Blog-Post.md

 21/09/14 Update.

 Turned on the spell checker and corrected the entire post.
-Way to many mistakes to be proud of, still, another learning point.
+Way to many mistakes to be proud of; stil another learning point.